AKHughes1994/AstKAT/README.md

 This routine empirically determines the astrometric error for the time domain with radio interferometric data (Originally Designed for MeerKAT observation).
 See the files:
 * explanation.pdf — for a Chapter describing the routine
 * (COMING SOON) example.py — for an example of how to use the output to quantify astrometric errors/plot

+Running it is easy: put all your images in the `image` directory and then `cd` into the `scripts` directory and enter `./run_all_scripts.sh`.
+The output called `observation_properties.json` should have everything you need/

 ---
 ### The Controlling Parameters are in the config.ini file